CoinifySoftware/coinify-psp-lib/README.md

 }
 ```

-Example of card object returned for short term saved card.
+Example of card object returned for card registered for a single purchase.

 ```json-doc
 {